szho42/xnat-docker-compose/README.md

 6. Customisations (optional)

 The default configuration is sufficient to run the deployment.
 However, the following files can be modified if you really want to fine-tune the configuration.
 Although this typically won't be neccessary and you are on your own from then on! ;)

     - **docker-compose.yml**: How the different containers are deployed.
     - **postgres/XNAT.sql**: Database configuration.
 Mainly used to customize the database user or password.
 See [Configuring PostgreSQL for XNAT](https://wiki.xnat.org/documentation/getting-started-with-xnat-1-7/installing-xnat-1-7/configuring-postgresql-for-xnat).
     - **tomcat/server.xml**: Configures the Tomcat server that runs the XNAT web application
     - **tomcat/xnat-conf.properties**: Configures the XNAT web application, primarily to connect to the Postgres DB
     - **tomcat/tomcat-users.xml**: [Tomcat manager](https://tomcat.apache.org/tomcat-7.0-doc/manager-howto.html) settings.
-It is highly recommended to change the login from "admin" with password "admin" to the server if it is going live.
     - **tomcat/xnat-conf.properties**: XNAT database configuration properties.
 There is a default version
     - **prometheus/prometheus.yaml**: Prometheus configuration

 ## Setup postgres backup
 Postgres backups are scheduled to run at 0300 hrs everyday but can be configures by modifying crontab file environment under backup directory.

 ```
 0 3 * * *  /backup
 ```

 The `xnat-backup` service is configured to create nighly backups under `backups` directory, but can be configured by overriding this value in `docker-compose.override.yml` file.

 ```
 xnat-backup:
        volumes: